China plans to send San Diego Zoo more pandas this year, reintroducing panda diplomacy

 The black-and-white bears have long been the symbol of the U.S.-China friendship since Beijing gifted a pair of pandas to the National Zoo in Washington, D.C., in 1972, ahead of the normalization of bilateral relations.
 China later loaned pandas to zoos to help breed cubs and boost the population.

-The U.S., Spain and Austria were the first countries to work with China on panda conservation, and 28 pandas have been born in those countries, the Xinhua report said.
+The U.S., Spain and Austria were among the first countries to work with China on panda conservation, and 28 pandas have been born in those countries, China’s official Xinhua News Agency said.
 The latest collaboration will include research on disease prevention and habitat protection, and contribute to China’s national panda park construction, it said.

 “We look forward to further expanding the research outcomes on the conservation of endangered species such as giant pandas, and promoting mutual understanding and friendship among peoples through the new round of international cooperation,” Chinese Foreign Ministry spokesperson Mao Ning said in Beijing.